mhshifat/slack-clone-client/README.md

-## File Share App
+## Slack Clone

-This app is a file sharing app that lets u share a single or multiple files to a perticular person.
-Reciever will get an email with downloadable link which will let them to download the files.
+This app is a clone of the original slack messaging system.

 ### Demo Link